For Commercial Kitchens

 City to farm:

-• Links businesses with local farms to divert food scraps from landfill to beneficial reuse.
+• Links commercial kitchens with local farms to divert food scraps from landfill to beneficial reuse.

-• Shows businesses how to properly pre-treat their food scraps for collection.
+• Shows commercial kitchens how to properly pre-treat their food scraps for collection.

 • Transports the pre-treated food from businesses in special storage containers to a local farm.